 This may seem like a strange command, however I’ve seen a number of branches/houses with DSL based connectivity perform a daily reboot at night, in attempt to force a re-sync of the line out of business hours.

-First off we’ll create a kron policy called “reloadrouter”, then within this we simply define that we wish the router to invoke a “cli” command, and finally which command that we wish it to run, in our case that would be “reload”
+Again the process is as you saw above, first we create a kron policy called “reloadrouter”, then within this we simply define that we wish the router to invoke a “cli” command which is “reload”

 kron policy-list reloadrouter cli reload !

-Now we’ve got a policy defined the router knows what we expect it to do, the next part is to let is know when we would like that to be run, so basically the Cisco way of doing that is to create an occurrence of the policy, with a time that we want it to “occur”
+Now we’ve got a simple script defined the router knows what we expect it to do, the next part is to let is know when we would like that to be run, so again within Cisco IOS we must create an occurrence of the script policy, with a time that we want it to “occur”